chsh

 # xbps-rindex -a /var/cache/xbps/vim-9.1.1215_3.xbps

-# xbps-pkgdb -m hold vim
+# xbps-pkgdb -m hold linux

-# xbps-pkgdb -m unhold vim
+# xbps-pkgdb -m unhold linux

-Set package as automatically installed (--automatic)
+Set package as automatically installed

-# xbps-pkgdb -A vim
+# xbps-install -A vim

 Remove a package